walterrowe/magick-frames/README.md

 The StyleDroplet AppleScript only runs on macOS.
 The ImageMagick tools and “frame\_it” Unix shell script run on macOS and Linux.

-By default the “frame\_it” Unix shell script preserves your input file by saving the decorated image to a new output file with “-frame” inserted  before the extension in the output filename.
-An input file named `my-image.jpg` will have an output a file named `my-image-frame.jpg`.
+By default the “frame\_it” Unix shell script preserves your input file by saving the decorated image to a new output file with “-framed” inserted  before the extension in the output filename.
+An input file named `my-image.jpg` will have an output a file named `my-image-framed.jpg`.
 The output file is always placed in the same folder as the input file.
 You can tell the shell script to overwrite your input file by adding the `-o` or `--overwrite` option.

 The “frame\_it” shell script offers numerous options to tailor the style of decoration around your images.
 The StyleDroplet AppleScript includes a list of predefined options documented below.
 See the command line options section at the end for a detailed description of these options.